First steps – pre-processing with scripts

 5. Click on the Scripts button and select the script of your choice.

 The main script that covers basic needs is named OSC_preprocessing.
+If you don’t see the script, do the following:

 1. Go to your preferences (ctrl + P)